 Renamed Skelly Drive to honor oilman W.G.
 Skelly, the expressway opened on November 21, 1958 at a cost of $15 million.
 Construction of the expressway was later investigated by a grand jury and congressional subcommittee in 1960, after allegations that substandard material was used.
 The grand jury indicted three principals in the construction company, but those were later dropped or dismissed.9

 A $6.3 million widening in the city of Tulsa expanded Interstate 44 from four to six lanes between 41st and 31st Streets from September 2002 to August 2003.
-Next in line (proposed for 2006) was the $13.6 million widening to extend the six-lane portion from 41st Street to Yale Avenue (Exit 229).1
+Outlined for 2006 at a cost of $13.6 million, the next section of I-44 expanded to six lanes was the section from 41st Street to Yale Avenue (Exit 229).1

-Work to construct the Creek Turnpike (SH 364) around the east side of Tulsa included the relocation of Interstate 44 from Skelly Drive onto the Will Rogers Turnpike.
-The former alignment of I-44 involved a split with U.S. 412 east leading directly to the partition with Oklahoma 66 north.
+Work to construct the Creek Turnpike (SH 364) around the east side of Tulsa included the relocation of I-44 from Skelly Drive onto the Will Rogers Turnpike.
+The previous alignment of I-44 split with U.S. 412 east leading directly to the partition with SH 66 north.
 This configuration changed in July 2002 with I-44 taking U.S. 412 east to a new cloverstack interchange with the Creek Turnpike.
 The Creek Turnpike south to the Muskogee Turnpike opened a month later.10

-The relocation of Interstate 44 east of Tulsa at the Creek Turnpike (designated a future Interstate corridor) and U.S. 412 was approved by AASHTO on May 30, 2003.
+The relocation of Interstate 44 east of Tulsa at the Creek Turnpike and U.S. 412 was approved by AASHTO on May 30, 2003.
 This included a new alignment for I-44 leading due south directly to the Creek Turnpike at U.S. 412.
 The angled portion of the Will Rogers Turnpike to SH 66 at U.S. 412 was abandoned, though ramps still link SH 66 east from I-44 east and from SH 66 west to I-44 west.

 East End – St. Louis.
 MO